1. KnowledgeBank

 To directly contribute to achieving an advance in science or technology, an activity (or several activities in combination) must attempt to resolve an element of the scientific or technological uncertainty associated with achieving the advance.

 The guidelines clearly stipulate what activities do not fall within this definition and what indirect or supporting activities will qualify for inclusion in an R&D claim.
+These are activities which form part of a project but do not directly contribute to the resolution of the scientific or technological uncertainty.

 So first, you will need to identify which staff worked on the relevant projects.
 Then you will need to look more closely at what activities each of those individuals performed to see whether they were directly or indirectly involved in the R&D.